 1. Take out your homework and double check the answers with your neighbors.

-2. Class discussion about difficult homework problems.
+2. Class discussion about 7 graph reading questions.

 4. Discussion about Calculating Wave Speed

 Answer the following 7 questions as they relate to the figure below.
 The data was collected from Dr. VanDorn in 1974 and is still cited in various publications today.

 - 1. Where are the fastest waves in the ocean located?
 Explain your answer.

 - 2. The surf zone is a near shore part of the ocean known by local surfers as the best spot to find waves.
 In this zone, the bottom protrudes upward and reefs, rock features, and sandbars reduce the depth to around 5 meters.
 What is the typical wave speed in the surf zone?

 - 3. Surfers also love long wave periods between waves because it provides them with enough time to make it out past the impact zone.
 How much distance is there between waves in the surf zone at a 13 second period?